BjornKennethHolmstrom/TiTo/README.md

 Deleting Projects or Time Entries:
 - Click the trash can icon (🗑️) next to a project or time entry to delete it.

+Generating Reports:
+- Navigate to the "Reports" tab in the chart and visualization section.
+- Select either "Weekly Summary" or "Monthly Summary".
+- Choose the date range for your report.
+- Use the drag select feature to quickly select multiple projects for the report.
+- Click "Generate Report" to create your report.
+- Use the export buttons to download the report in CSV, PDF, or Markdown format.

+Exporting Reports:
+- After generating a report, click on the desired export format (CSV, PDF, or Markdown).
+- For Markdown exports, the report is optimized for readability with preserved project names and aligned columns.
+- PDF exports feature a clean, table-like structure with proper page breaks for longer reports.

 Exporting Data:
 - Click the "Export Database" button to save all your project and time entry data as a JSON file.
 - This file can be used for backup purposes or to transfer data to another device.